Chen Boyang

 Chen Boyang (陈柏阳 (陳柏陽, Chén Bóyáng); born 6 May 2000) is a Chinese badminton player.
+Partnering Liu Yi, they won a silver medal in the 2025 BWF World Championships and 2025 Asian Championships.
 He won his first senior title at the Vietnam International Series in 2022 with his partner Liu Yi.

 Career

 Chen competed in his first tournament with Guo Ruohan at the 2017 China International.
 He lost in the second round.

 In November 2022, he formed a new partnership with Liu Yi and won his first tournament at the Vietnam International Series.
 In that same month, Chen and Liu won their second title at the Malaysia International Series tournament.

-In March 2023, he and Liu won their first BWF World Tour title at the 2023 Ruichang China Masters.
+In March 2023, he and Liu won their first BWF Tour 100 title at the 2023 Ruichang China Masters, and won their second BWF World Tour title at the 2023 Orléans Masters.

+In 2024, Chen and Liu became the runner-up in the Thailand Open.

+In the beginning of the 2025 season, Chen and Liu finished runner-up in the Malaysia Open.
+They won the silver medal at the 2025 Asian Championships after being defeated by Aaron Chia and Soh Wooi Yik.
+In August, Chen and Liu had a wonder run and grabbed silver medal in 2025 BWF World Championships, beaten by Kim Won-ho and Seo Seung-jae.